QuantEcon/QuantEcon.py-conda/README.md

 # QuantEcon.py-conda

-For conda package of QuantEcon.py code library
+This repo contains the conda build recipe for the QuantEcon.py code library